philiptran218/Dungeon_Mania_Specification/README.md

 ### 12.2.2 Non-code contribution

 All team members must contribute documentation and other non-code elements to the project to a generally similar degree.
-These include project management items such as the timeline, user stories, as well as other items such as the user interface design and code comments.
+These include project management items such as the timeline, assumptions as well as other items such as the user interface design and code comments.
 Tutors will assess the degree to which you have contributed by looking at your git history, task board and by asking questions (essentially interviewing you) during your demonstration.

 Note that contributing more documentation is not a substitute for not contributing code.
 Everyone should have the opportunity to work on most, if not all elements of the project.